 TPMS Alert

-The bulk of modern vehicles on the market today are built with tire pressure monitoring sensors (TPMS).
-They’ll indicate when air levels drop to below the minimum acceptable PSI for safe driving.
+The bulk of modern vehicles on the market today are built with a tire pressure monitoring system (TPMS).
+They’ll indicate when air levels drop below the minimum acceptable PSI for safe driving.

 This can be through your vehicle’s dashboard display screen or a warning light.
 You should familiarize yourself with where it is and how to read it.